zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 ## Building your plug-in source

-Confirm that your project builds successfully.
+To confirm that your project builds successfully:

-Follow these steps:

 1. Due to missing license headers, you will come across linting errors.
 Run `npm run lint:fix` to resolve the errors automatically.

-    When successful, an unrelated warning might display but no errors are returned and the `lib` directory contains the built javascript files.
+    When successful, no errors are returned, although an unrelated warning might display.
+Additionally, the `lib` directory contains the built javascript files.

 2. In the terminal, run `npm run build` to verify there are no errors.